briandgomez/Study/Security+/Security Operations.md

 - Archiving
     - May be mandated by law to hold onto certain information

-- Alerting
+- Alert response and remediation/validation
     - Keeps the right people informed
     - Help enable quick response and status information

-- Alert response and remediation/validation
     -  Quarantine
         - Isolate the system from the rest of the network to prevent further attacks
     - Alert tuning